 How to solve this?
 Follow this simple procedure:

 Take reciprocal of the divisor and multiply it by the dividend!

 The same goes for dividing fractions and integers.
 See the examples below for understanding:

 For dividing mixed numbers, convert them to improper fraction first and the take reciprocal of the divisor and multiply it by dividend.

 So, this was all about multiplying and dividing fractions.
 The main concept to learn and remember here is how to multiply fractions.
 As you have seen, division of fractions also involves multiplication step, so if you know multiplication, you are all set to learn little tricks to tackle division and complications involving integers and mixed numbers.
-In this article, conversion of mixed numbers into fractions was also shown, but if you want to learn how to convert improper fraction to a mixed number, see our article on Simplifying Fractions.
+Click for more help with fractions, decimals, and percentages.
+If you want to learn how to convert improper fraction to a mixed number, see our article on Simplifying Fractions.
 Explore our resources further, to enhance your mathematical learning in an easy and fun way!